simonpf/llrte/doc/source/exercise_5.rst

 For the second part of the exercise, a horizontally heterogeneous cloud has been simulated.
 The results are displayed in the figure below.
-The results are mostly similar to those obtained in the first part except for the flanks of the cloud, where the absorption is slightly reduced.
+The results are mostly similar to those obtained in the first part except for the lower flanks of the cloud, where the absorption is slightly reduced.

 .. figure:: ../../bin/results_5_b.png